Bookkeeping Guide 2026-03-19

 Common Expense Categories

-Use these 12 IRS-aligned categories: Advertising, Office Expense, Rent, Utilities, Insurance, Professional Fees, Travel, Meals (50% limit), Supplies, Payroll, Depreciation, Interest.
-These match Schedule C requirements for small businesses and sole proprietorships.
+Use these 12 HMRC-aligned categories: Advertising, Office Expense, Rent, Utilities, Insurance, Professional Fees, Travel, Meals (50% limit), Supplies, Payroll, Depreciation, Interest.
+These match Self Assessment requirements for small businesses and sole traderships.

-Set up auto-categorization rules in QuickBooks or Xero.
+Set up auto-categorisation rules in QuickBooks or Xero.
 For example, route 'Amazon' purchases to Office Supplies and 'Uber' charges to Travel for faster expense tracking.

 Maintain digital files with scans of receipts in cloud storage.
 Organise by category in folders to meet documentation needs and support compliance.